ynux/snowflake_datavault/README.md

 ### Known Issues

 * The code implicity relies on name conventions (names of hubs/links - their hash keys)
-* the generated code should be named _generated and gitignored
 * use try / except
 * missing cleanup scripts (truncate / drop tables in playgrounds)
-* no standard for date and time format before md5 hashing, or encoding
+* no standard for date and time format before md5 hashing, or encoding, or to-charing
+* only very simple links
+* no satellite loading yet
+* no foreign keys (hubs - sats, hubs - links)